I’ve always had a love/hate relationship with my brows.

-I’ve been actively drawing on my brows for about three years now, since I went to a student lock in event and a lady working at benefit was kind enough to spend nearly an hour teaching my how to draw them on and what the best shape for my face is.
-I’m still so grateful to her all these years later!
+Luckily I went to a student lock-in event and a lady working at Benefit was kind enough to spend nearly an hour teaching me how to fill them in; I’m still so grateful to her all these years later.

-The problem was the only product I’d found that stayed on my naturally quite greasy skin and was easy enough for a total beginner to use was benefit ka-brow, which my bank account really didn’t approve of me buying every 6 months or so!
+The problem was the only product I’d found that stayed on my naturally quite greasy skin and was easy to use was benefit ka-brow, which my bank account really didn’t approve of me buying every 6 months or so.

-Since then I’ve been trying out lots of different products trying to find one I liked, without success.
+Since then I’ve been trying out lots of different products trying to find one I liked, without success; until now!

-I was lucky enough to be sent out Billion Dollar Brows Universal Brow Pencil a few weeks ago and it’s quickly become something I reach for daily!
-I’m all about convenience and this product is definitely that: it goes on really smoothly and surprised me by lasting all day without smudging all over the place- the usual result when I try out eyebrow pencils.
+I was lucky enough to be sent out Billion Dollar Brows Universal Brow Pencil a few weeks ago and it’s quickly become something I reach for daily.

-If you’re looking for a new inexpensive eyebrow pencil, I’d definitely recommend giving them a look.
-I’m not one for changing what I use makeup wise (my skin is super sensitive so it’s hard to find products I like and that don’t set off a reaction) but I’ll definitely be re purchasing this when I run out!
+If you’re looking for a new inexpensive eyebrow pencil, I’d definitely recommend them.
+I’m very picky with what makeup I use but I’ll definitely be repurchasing this when I run out!